JStover95/FaaSr-Functions/weather_visualization/README.md

 Inspecting a CSV file, we see columns with:

-1. Metadata such as the station ID and station name
+1. Metadata such as the station ID and station name.
-2. Daily weather observations like `PRCP` (precipitation), `TMIN` (minimum temperature), and `TMAX` (maximum temperature)
+2. Daily weather observations like `PRCP` (precipitation), `TMIN` (minimum temperature), and `TMAX` (maximum temperature).
-3. Metadata (measurement, quality, and source flags) about the daily observations, labeled as `..._ATTRIBUTES`
+3. Metadata (measurement, quality, and source flags) about the daily observations, labeled as `..._ATTRIBUTES`.

 > ℹ️ A more sophisticated data analysis would consider the additional observation metadata, however this is out of scope for this tutorial.

 For this tutorial, we will be focusing on daily observations of precipitation and temperature to build our data visualization.

 For this tutorial we will be using the Corvallis, OR (Oregon State University) station data (`USC00351862`).
-A complete list of weather stations and their IDs in this dataset can be found here: [https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt](https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt)
+A complete list of weather stations and their IDs in this dataset can be found here: [https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt](https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt).

 ## Writing our Functions

 ### 1. Get our Data

 The first function in our workflow is tasked with getting our GHCND data.
-The complete function can be found in [01_get_data.py](./python/01_get_data.py)
+The complete function can be found in [01_get_data.py](./python/01_get_data.py).

 First, we will write our imports: